Query Rewriting for Retrieval-Augmented Large Language Models: Related Work

 Large Language Models, such as ChatGPT \cite{ouyang2022training}, Codex \cite{codex2021chen}, PaLM \cite{chowdhery2022palm}, emerge impressive natural language processing ability as well as remarkable scalability.
 This leads to a tendency to embrace LLMs on a wide range of NLP tasks.
-However, LLMs are only accessable as a black-box in most cases, which is because (1) Some like ChatGPT is not open-source and keep private from users; (2) The large parameter scale requires computational resources that is not affordable for users.
-This constraint means nothing is available except inputs and outputs.
+However, LLMs are only accessible as a black box in most cases, which is because (i) Some like ChatGPT are not open-source and kept private; (ii) The large parameter scale requires computational resources that are not always affordable to users.
+This constraint means nothing is available except input and output texts.

-Existing studies have proved that LLMs abilities can be better leveraged by carefully designed prompt methods.
-GenRead \cite{yu2023generate} prompts an LLM to generate context documents instead of deploying a retriever.
-It shows that LLMs can retrieve from internal knowledge by prompting.
-ReAct \cite{yao2023react} combines the Chain-of-Thought (CoT) \cite{cot/nips/Wei0SBIXCLZ22, selfconsistency2022wang} and inter-actions with Wikipedia web API.
+Existing studies have proved that LLMs' abilities can be better leveraged by carefully designed interaction methods.
+GenRead \cite{yu2023generate} prompts an LLM to generate context instead of deploying a retriever, showing that LLMs can retrieve internal knowledge by prompting.
+ReAct \cite{yao2023react} and Self-Ask \cite{press2022measuring} combines the Chain-of-Thought (CoT) \cite{cot/nips/Wei0SBIXCLZ22, selfconsistency2022wang} and inter-actions with web APIs.
 Only relying on prompt construction, ReAct provides novel baselines for interactive tasks.
-Demonstrate–Search–Predict \cite{khattab2022dsp} is a sophisticated pipelines between an LLM and a retriever.
-Unlike ReAct, DSP integrates prompts for demonstration bootstrap besides multi-hop breakdown and retrieve.
+Demonstrate–Search–Predict (DSP) \cite{khattab2022dsp} defines a sophisticated pipeline between an LLM and a retriever.
+Unlike ReAct, DSP integrates prompts for demonstration bootstrap besides multi-hop breakdown and retrieval.

-Despite the powerful ability in the zero/few-shot setting, the behaviour of LLMs sometimes needs adjustments.
+Despite the promising performance in the zero or few-shot setting, the behavior of LLMs sometimes needs adjustments.
 A feasible approach is to append trainable small models in front of or after the LLM.
 The small models, as a part of the parameters of the system, can be fine-tuned for optimization.
-RePlug \cite{shi2023replug} is proposed to fine-tune the retrieve model to enhance the frozen LLM in the \textit{retrieve-then-read} pipeline.
-The retriever is trained under the LLM's supervision, thus is supposed to retrieve documents that best for the LLM.
+RePlug \cite{shi2023replug} is proposed to fine-tune a dense retriever for the frozen LLM in the \textit{retrieve-then-read} pipeline.
+The retriever is trained under the LLM's supervision to retrieve documents that are suitable for the LLM.
 With the same purpose, Directional Stimulus Prompting \cite{li2023guiding} deploys a small model to provide the LLM with stimulus (e.g., keywords for summarization, or dialogue actions for response generation), which is updated according to the LLM reward.